AlexFsmn/react-yearly-calendar-ts/README.md

 [React](https://facebook.github.io/react/) calendar component with yearly view.

 # Note!
-This is a fork from the awesome people at BelkaLabs.
+This is a fork.
+The original project was created by awesome people at BelkaLabs.
 Original project found here: https://github.com/BelkaLab/react-yearly-calendar

 This fork contains a few fixes: